My English Language Journey

 Once I started feeling more comfortable speaking English, I started volunteering in school activities where I was given responsibilities.
 I signed up to do morning announcements in my video production class.
 I went way outside of my comfort zone to do something I knew would push me to improve my English language skills.
 I practiced and practiced and worked hard on enunciating my words in addition to working on my accent.
 That period helped me understand: To accelerate your ability to speak English, participate in an activity or work on a project that requires you to communicate solely in English.

 I went from being a timid student in middle school to being the master of ceremonies at my high school graduation where I was in the top 1% of my class.
 I graduated from two of the most prestigious universities in the world—Harvard University and Columbia University.
-I earned a masters’ degree in instructional technology and media, published articles in newspapers and scientific journals, worked in the corporate world, and worked as a consultant on some significant research projects.
+I’ve been published in reputable newspapers and journals, I’ve worked in the corporate sector, and I’ve been a consultant on some significant research projects.

 Language is powerful.
 It forms the basis of reading, listening, speaking, and writing.
-If you can do those things well in English, then I believe you can achieve anything you set out to achieve in an increasingly English-speaking world.
+If you can do those things well in addition to understanding the cultural nuances of the English language , then I believe you can achieve anything you set out to achieve in an increasingly English-speaking world.

 Tags: